Blobfolio/refract/README.md

 | WebP | Lossless | PNG | `cwebp -lossless -z 9 -q 100` |
 | WebP | Lossy | JPEG, PNG | `cwebp -m 6 -pass 10 -q <N>` |

 Both AVIF and JPEG XL are CPU-aware and will leverage thread parallelization when encoding.
-This provides massive, but relative, performance improvements for these famously _slow_ formats.
+This provides massive — but relative — performance improvements for these famously _slow_ formats.
+(They're still 4-10x slower than WebP.)

-Speaking of AVIF and JPEG XL, both standards are still cutting edge, and will likely see a number of upstream improvements going forward.
-They'll probably never be anywhere near as fast as WebP (which will never be anywhere near as fast as JPEG), but should get faster than they are today.
+**Note:**
+ >The upcoming release of Chrome v.91 is introducing stricter requirements for AVIF images that will [prevent the rendering of many previously valid sources](https://bugs.chromium.org/p/chromium/issues/detail?id=1115483).
+This will break a fuckton of images, including those created with Refract < `0.3.1`.
+Be sure to regenerate any such images using `0.3.1+` to avoid sadness.

 ## Usage